 As part of her program, Bukuru interned for the Council on Foreign Relations in South Africa, working on migration issues with John Campbell, a former U.S. ambassador to Nigeria.
 While there, she helped manage Nigeria Security Tracker, an online interactive map showing the frequency, location, and magnitude of violent acts in Nigeria, and edited Internet articles.
 Her blog post about KONY 2012, the viral video about the Ugandan warlord Joseph Kony and his child soldiers, was later featured on CNN.

-"I have loved being here," says Bukuru, who has just completed her BA in Global Studies.
+"I loved being here," says Bukuru about The New School.
 "Professors work in the field and share their expertise by bringing real-life case studies and projects into the classroom."

 Office of Undergraduate Admission